Ullukkut! Canadian Parents for French is excited to expand its scope of services in 2017-2020 to include Nunavut.

 Canadian Parents for French furthers bilingualism by promoting and creating opportunities for youth to learn and use French as an additional language.
 Through the CPF national network of parents, members and volunteers, we offer and support activities and projects to enhance official languages and unite Canadians and enhance the French language and culture in Canada.

-Our CPF Network Strategic Plan is centered on 4 strategic priority areas to focus our programming and activities:
+Centered on 4 strategic priority areas to focus our programming and activities:

 - Promoting and Creating Learning Opportunities for Youth